tylertaboada/lab-nodemailer/README.md

 ### Iteration 1 - User Model

 First, we need to modify the `User` model.
 Inside the `models` folder, you will find a `user.js` file.
-We already have the `username` and `password` fields, so we need to add the followings:
+We already have the `email` and `password` fields, so we need to add the followings:

 - **`status`** - will be a string, and you should add an `enum` because the only possible values are: _"Pending Confirmation"_ or _"Active"_.
 By default, when a new user is created, it will be set to _"Pending Confirmation"_.
 - **`confirmationCode`** - here we will store a confirmation code; it will be unique for each user.
-- **`email`** - the user will complete the signup form with the email they will use to confirm the account.

 ### Iteration 2 - Signup Process